Video synopsis: Technology overview

 Video synopsis combines a visual summary of stored video together with an indexing mechanism.

 When a summary is required, all objects from the target period are collected and shifted in time to create a much shorter synopsis video showing maximum activity.
 A synopsis video clip is generated, in real time, in which objects and activities that originally occurred in different times are displayed simultaneously.

 Tube packing – Schematic example: Creating the video summary by re-timing the space-time tubes, (X represents the 2-dimensional XY axis of each frame).

 The process begins by detecting and tracking objects of interest.
 Each object is represented as a tube in space-time of all video frames.
 Objects are detected and stored in a database in approximately real time.

 Following a request to summarize a time period, all objects from the desired time are extracted from the database, and indexed to create a much shorter summary video containing maximum activity.

 Real time rendering is used to generate the summary video after object re-timing.
 This allows end-user control over object/event density.

-Video synopsis technology was invented by Prof. Shmuel Peleg of the Hebrew University of Jerusalem, and is being developed under commercial license by BriefCam, Ltd.

-BriefCam received a license to use the technology from Yissum which is the owner of the patents registered for the technology.
+Video synopsis technology was invented by Prof. Shmuel Peleg of the Hebrew University of Jerusalem, and is being developed under commercial license by Milestone Systems.
+Originally, BriefCam Ltd. received a license to use the technology from Yissum, the owner of the patents registered for the technology.
 In May 2018, BriefCam was acquired by Japanese digital imaging giant, Canon Inc., for an estimated $90 million.
 Investors in the company include Motorola Solutions Venture Capital, Aviv Venture Capital, and OurCrowd.
+Subsequently, BriefCam and the video synopsis technology was acquired by Milestone Systems (another standalone company owned by Canon) in 2024.